-The Abbey Tavern, a new Irish pub, opened its doors at 5151 East Colfax Avenue late last month.
-And unlike some of Denver’s other “Irish” pubs, this one’s actually owned and operated by Irishmen.
+The Abbey Tavern, a new Irish pub, opened its doors at 5151 East Colfax Avenue on November 2013.
 Co-Owner Glen Eastwood had wanted to open his own place for years – but just hadn’t found the right spot…until the Jultak Florist space opened up on East Colfax Avenue.
 He knew exactly what do do with it: With over ten years of experience in Denver’s Irish pubs – managing both Fado and Casey’s – he saw what to embrace and what to steer clear of.

 “There’s no illuminated shamrocks, there’s no leprechauns on the walls,” he explains.
 “I wanted to get away from that.
 It’s more about the Irish hospitality, the Irish way of comfort.”